-- Includes 4 OHCI host controllers, increasing the number of external ports to eight. - Includes 2 OHCI USB2.0 host controller that supports all eight ports (Bandwidth shared between eight ports). - This motherboard support USB 2.0 feature only on Windows ® 2000 (with SP4 or above) and XP (with SP1 or above) OS.
+- Includes 4 OHCI host controllers, increasing the number of external ports to eight. - Includes 2 OHCI USB2.0 host controllers that support all eight ports (bandwidth is shared between eight ports). - This motherboard supports USB 2.0 only on Windows[®] 2000 (with SP4 or above) and Windows[®] XP (with SP1 or above) operating systems.